arrrrrrrrrrrrrrrrrr/Automated-Riven-Reactor/README.md

 ### Step 2: Start the Installation
 - Follow the appropriate steps for your operating system, ensuring you use **sudo/admin privileges** during the process.

+## Step 3: Configure Plex Media Library

+Once Zurg and rclone have been initiated and the necessary mounts have been set up, the script will automatically create two important directories for your Plex Media Server:

+- `/mnt/library/movies`: This folder will store your movie collection.
+- `/mnt/library/shows`: This folder will store your TV shows.

 #### Linux Systems:
 1. Open a terminal with the necessary permissions.
 2. Start the installation by running: